-Amazon is seriously good at measuring things.
-This means they’re very aware that a large chunk of change comes their way via private label sellers.
+Amazon are very aware that a large chunk of their revenue comes from private label sellers.

 So guess what?

 Signing up to become a seller is easy.
-All the steps are on Amazon’s wesbite – click here to see.
+All the steps are on Amazon’s website – click here to see.

 This is what the page says:

 Sell in a few simple steps

 - Upload your listings